SumiSastri/react-with-vite-storybook-demo/docs/storybook/story-creation.md

 The argType prop therefore is only a synthetic event.

+__Params vs Args__

+Params in Storybook control addons and can be at story level or globally in `preview.js` the config files of Story book.
+To read about [Storybook parameter hierarchy check the docs](https://storybook.js.org/docs/writing-stories/parameters)

 __Comments and docs__

 Storybook stories are self documenting and you can change the config in `main.js` to autogenerate at a global level documentation.